 When I listen to the track as part of my Vista playlist, I follow it with the track ‘Empire III’ from Jon Hassell’s 1983 album Aka/Darbari/Java – Magic Realism.
-Hassell was fascinated in exploring how modern recording techniques allowed him to play his trumpet – sometime multi-tracked into a ‘chorus of trumpets’ – over and alongside recordings of traditional music from all around the world, creating a new ‘magic realism’.
+Hassell was fascinated that modern recording techniques allowed him to play over and alongside recordings of traditional music from all around the world, creating a new ‘magic realism’.
 ‘Like the video technique of “keying in” where any background may be electronically inserted or deleted independently of foreground, the ability to bring the actual sound of musics of various epochs and geographical origins all together in the same compositional frame marks a unique point in history.’
-(Jon Hassell, 1983).
+(JH, 1983)

-‘Brilliant Trees’ is an exemplar of David Sylvian’s instinct for identifying the perfect collaborators for his compositions and melding their contributions to produce something that is recognisably his own.
+‘Brilliant Trees’ is an exemplar of Sylvian’s instinct for identifying the perfect collaborators for his compositions, melding their contributions together to produce something that becomes recognisably his own.
 It is music and lyrics in perfect harmony.
 A favourite piece for me, forever.

 Music by David Sylvian & Jon Hassell.
 Lyrics by David Sylvian.

 Produced by David Sylvian and Steve Nye.
 From Brilliant Trees, Virgin, 1984